Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

 \subsection{Performance on Bias Mitigation}

 In this subsection, we analyze how the proposed bias mitigation framework performs with respect to the evaluation metrics.
 We adopted the default parameters of Hugging Face's transformers library~\cite{wolf2020transformers} using the decoding strategy of nucleus sampling with top-p=0.9, max-new-tokens=15, and a temperature of 1.0.
-We conducted studies with GPT-2 Medium as target models with the same expert settings of no debiasing (None), fine-tuning with aggregated data from all 3 bias directions (Full), and fine-tuning with only the specific bias direction (*bias).
-Tables \ref{gender-results} display results for gender and race bias (religion omitted for space); all experiments use a single run and regard, toxicity, and Hellinger distance has been scaled 100 times for easier observation.
+We conducted experiments using GPT-2 Medium as target model with GPT-2 Small experts and LLaMA 3.2 3B as target model with LLaMA 3.2 1B experts.
+For both models, we compared performance-fairness tradeoffs for models with no debiasing (None), full framework with expert and anti-expert (Proposed), the anti-expert only setting (Anti-only), and directly fine-tuning the target model (Fine-tuned).
+Tables \ref{gender-results}, \ref{race-results}, and \ref{religion-results} display results for gender, race, and religion bias respectively; all experiments use a single run and regard, toxicity, and Hellinger distance has been scaled 100 times for easier observation.

+We introduced the anti-expert only setting (Anti-only) when performing the experiments.
+In this setting, when defining anti-stereotypical data for the expert is difficult, we substituted the expert model with a pre-trained version of the same LM without any fine-tuning.
+This setting represents real-world scenarios where the targets and attributes are non-binary and generating anti-stereotypical data becomes more subjective.
+For example, when there exists 3 demographic groups T1 to T3 and 3 attributes A1 to A3, is the anti-stereotype for T1 (T1, A2) or (T1, A3) or both?

-We repeated experiments with GPT-2 Small (omitted for space) and Medium as target models and found that there is a strong correlation between the results after bias mitigation due to both models incorporating the same debiasing signal.
-Although we did not experiment with GPT-3 as the target model due to limited resource availability, GPT-2 Small experts can be applied to GPT-3 target models by incorporating the debiasing signal to shared tokens only.
-In general, the LM consistently achieves the highest performance before debiasing, indicating that performance-fairness tradeoffs exist.
-Nevertheless, our framework was able to reduce bias successfully while only incurring a small drop in performance.
+We repeated experiments with GPT-2 and LLaMA 3.2 architectures to show that the framework applies to any target model as long as its vocabulary matches that of the experts.
+The two target models start out with similar degrees of bias and results after bias mitigation display similar patterns despite incorporating different debiasing signals generated by different expert models.
+As expected, LLaMA 3.2 has better LM performance due to the larger number of parameters and technological advancements.
+In general, the LM achieves the highest performance before debiasing, indicating that performance-fairness tradeoffs exist.
+Our framework performs slightly worse than direct fine-tuning because it incorporates signals from the smaller, worse-performing experts, a tradeoff with computational efficiency.

+Comparing results across gender, race, and religion biases, our method performs roughly equally well despite differences in available fine-tuning data and in the nature of the bias; religion has nearly twice the data of race and gender, from Table \ref{redditbias}.
+We note that some evaluation metrics depend on provided prompts and examples and the amount of available data for both BOLD and StereoSet follow the order of race \textgreater gender\textgreater religion from Tables \ref{bold} and \ref{stereoset}.
+Since we compute metrics only with inputs of that particular bias direction, the metrics differ before debiasing, with the exception of average perplexity which is data independent.